MikaelStalvik/BBPaletteCalc/README.md

 VisualStudio 2019 is recommended for compiling the WPF client.

+## Documentation
+### Pictures and Palettes tab
+Click Browse to load a Degas PI1 picture.
+When loaded, the picture and the palette will be shown.
+Click a color in the palette to select a new color.
+When a new color is selected, the picture and palette will be updated.
+Modify a hex-value in the palette textbox and click Update to apply the new color.
+Click Reset to restore the original palette.
+#### Adjusting HSL
+Adjust Hue, Saturation and Lightness with the sliders.
+The generated palette are shown below the sliders.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.